-The Ministry of Education encourages practices that help schools and school boards, in partnership with the home and the community, create a learning environment that promotes child and student well-being.
-The goal of promoting well-being emphasizes the need to focus not just on academic success but also on the whole child – their cognitive, emotional, social, and physical development.
+The Ministry of Education’s goal of promoting student well-being emphasizes the need to focus not just on academic success but also on the whole child – their cognitive, emotional, social and physical development.

-Physical Activity contributes to well-being and is part of a Healthy School.
-In the updated resource, sample strategies and activities related to Active Transportation are included in the Physical Activity section.
-For further information, please visit ontario.ca/healthyschools.
+Physical Activity contributes to well-being and is part of a healthy school.
+Sample strategies and activities related to Active Transportation are included in the Physical Activity section of each lesson plan.

 Ophea is a not-for-profit organization that champions healthy, active living in schools and communities through quality programs and services, partnerships and advocacy, and is led by the vision that all children and youth value and enjoy the lifelong benefits of healthy, active living.